Xuriksa/apriori-fpt/README.md

 **Positional arguments**:

   infile      The input file containing the normalized database.
-Space separators are used.
+Comma separators are used.
 The first line should have
               the minimum support (positive integer), minimum confidence (floating point between 0 and 1), and minimum lift (unbounded positive floating point).
 The remaining lines are the records of a normalized transaction database (i.e. each line has customer and an item).
 There is only one item in each record so multiple lines may be needed to handle one customer.
-Spaces in customers or items are not allowed.

   outfile     File to print the output.
 Defaults to console.